-Use this calculator to compare the total cost of ownership (TCO) of running Windows on Azure versus on-premises.
+Use this calculator to compare the total cost of ownership (TCO) of running Windows Server on Azure versus on premises.

 Migrate your Windows Server apps and workloads to Azure

-Find out how to deploy and manage Windows Server on Azure for improved scalability, security, and privacy in these online learning paths from Microsoft.
+Discover how to deploy and manage Windows Server on Azure for improved scalability, security, and privacy with learning paths from Microsoft.

-Learn to optimize the efficiency and costs of your cloud-based architecture in this free online course.
+Learn how to optimize the efficiency and costs of your cloud-based architecture with a free online course.

 Optimize the reliability, security, performance, and cost of your Azure deployments with Azure Advisor.